14. Appendices

 - in [2]: right-click in the [User accounts] section to create a new user

-- in [4]: confirm the creation
+- in [4]: validate creation

-- in [1]: select the [Catalogs] option
+- in [1]: select option [Catalogs]

-- in [3]: name the new schema
+- in [3]: we name the new diagram

 - in [4]: it appears in the [Schemata] window

-- in [5]: select the [jpa] schema
+- in [5]: select the [jpa] scheme

 - in [3]: select the [Schema Privileges] tab

-- in [4]: select the [jpa] schema
+- in [4]: select the [jpa] scheme

-- in [6]: confirm the changes
+- in [6]: validate the changes made

-- in [2], [3], [4]: log in (jpa / jpa / jpa)
+- in [2], [3], [4]: identify yourself (jpa / jpa / jpa)

 | /******************************************************************************/